 I am a dental assistant.
 How do I become qualified to operate dental x-ray equipment?

 The Ionizing Radiation Rules Governing the Use of Radiation Machines do not have a specific requirement to operate dental x-ray equipment as a dental assistant other than being instructed in the safe use of the equipment.
 However, the Michigan Board of Dentistry requires an assistant to have successfully completed a course in dental radiography in order to operate dental x-ray equipment under general supervision of a dentist.
 A list of approved dental assisting courses can be found on the website of the American Dental Association.
-The Michigan Dental Association has a radiography training kit which will also meet the requirements of the dental rules.
+The Michigan Dental Association has a radiography training program which will also meet the requirements of the dental rules.

 What needs to be done before using an x-ray machine for mammography in the State of Michigan?